 So, the next time you feel stressed and wiped out for no apparent reason, put away the pile of laundry and organize the house.
 Start with one room at a time and see how your mood improves.
 Always find the time to regularly clean your home so you won’t end up troubled in seeing clutter all over the place.

 Working in a neat, organized space, even for 10 minutes a day, is enough to force you to change your eating habits.
 You might find yourself choosing an apple over ice cream easily compared to when you work and live in a messy environment.

 An organized space makes you a clean eater.
-The clean eating habits will easily spread into your home, and you won’t have to force your kids to eat broccoli.
+It’ll be easier for you to make the right decisions in choosing what to eat if your mind isn’t stressed.
+A clean home will also encourage you to prepare healthy meals from scratch so you won’t end up overeating.
+Your clean eating habits will then easily spread into your home, and you won’t have to force your kids to eat broccoli.

 - It’s great for your relationship

 One of the best (although not the easiest) ways for you to keep off depression and illnesses is by maintaining happy relationships with your loved ones.

 Unfortunately, a disorganized space takes a toll on relationships, and the effects are felt in the form of diseases, depression, and failed relationships.
 Clutter could also create tension and leave room for altercations with your significant other.
 If your home is too cluttered, you and other family members will likely point fingers at who’s responsible for the mess.
 In some cases, a cluttered home will also cause family members to fight.